intel/FPGA-Devcloud/main/QuickStartGuides/Acceleration_Stack_Quickstart/Arria10/README.md

-# Acceleration Stack on the Arria 10 QuickStart Guide
+# Acceleration Stack on the Arria 10 Demonstration - programming the green bit stream (.gbs) into

 ## 1       Introduction

-This lab is a QuickStart reference on using the acceleration stack with the Arria 10 on the Intel Devcloud.
-The Devcloud is equipped with multiple acceleration cards, that users can use by logging into the Devcloud and running the commands inside this QuickStart guide.
+The best resource for learning the acceleration stack applications is the Acceleration Hub Quickstart guide: https://www.intel.com/content/www/us/en/programmable/documentation/iyu1522005567196.html

+Note that the sudo commands listed in the above guide will not work due to users not having access to root privilege to run sudo.

+This demonstration will step the user through steps to load a .gbs (green bit stream) file to a PAC card and run the host code application that communicates between the CPU and Arria 10 PAC Card on the devcloud.